8gradplus/msb_lecture/slides/data_management/slides.md

 <span style="color: orange;">Scenario</span>

 <ol class="small-text">
-You are a consultant tasked with designing a data management architecture for an upcoming start-up, called DebtRay, handling sensitive and expensive raw data from multiple providers (e.g. Bloomberg, London Stock Exchange).
+You are a consultant tasked with designing a data management architecture for an upcoming start-up, called DebtRay, handling expensive raw data from multiple providers (e.g. Bloomberg, London Stock Exchange).
 The architecture must address several challenges, including cost, scalability, and flexibility.
 </ol>

-<ol class="small-text">DebtRay's business model is</ol>
+<ol class="small-text">DebtRay's business model is the quantification and assessment of companies bond emissions.</ol>

 --